Should I be buying a property with friends?

 If there are multiple owners, there is generally also an even split of expenses and income

-Some people buy property with friends or family to tap into the diversified skills.
+Some people buy a property with friends or family to tap into their diversified skills.
 For example, my wife is an interior architect.
 She understands renovations and the building process – I don’t speak “builder language”.
 Partnering with someone like that makes a good deal a great one!

 Managing the risks

 When managing the risks of buying property together, you need to think about the terms beforehand, during and after.
 Consider how you will handle a crisis (financial or otherwise).

 Managing risk is vital in any property deal.
 I know we don’t want to start a business with failure in mind, but the cliche rings true: “failing to plan is planning to fail”.

 Before and during the investment period

 Before you invest, you need to clarify the terms.
 Here are a few very broad examples: